vitebook/vitebook/README.md

 The missing features below could be dealbreakers for some.
-If so, feel free to keep using [Storybook][storybook] in the meantime, and reguarly check-in (tap the watch button above) to see how we're going with bringing these features to you.
+If so, feel free to keep using [Storybook][storybook] in the meantime, and reguarly check-in (tap the watch button above) to see how we're doing with bringing these features to you.
 Also, feel free to chime in on the issues and share your thoughts!

 - Addons